 marchar to go, to march (cognate); (reflexive) to leave.
 Note the meaning of the reflexive usage, just like irse (“to leave”).
 Normally the meaning of a verb used reflexively can be guessed (action to oneself, passive voice, or indefinite person like English one).
 But sometimes they acquire a new meaning that does not follow the said rules, as in the case of marcharse or irse.

 prórroga extension, deferment.
 Cognate with prorogue (“to discontinue”), which has an outdated sense of “to defer”.
 The pró- prefix means “forth”.
-Note the double r, so it’s pronounced as a trill instead of a tap or flap; think of the difference between perro and pero.
+Note the double r, so it’s pronounced as a trill instead of a tap or flap (like perro vs. pero).
+As a mnemonic, think of forward” (pro-) and rolling, so “roll forward”.
+Example, prorrogan suspensión de vuelos debido a el covid-19 (“they extend the suspension of flights due to Covid-19”)..
 See also rogar.

 puntuación punctuation; score (given on an exam).
 Note the second meaning.
 As a mnemonic, imagine the teacher punctures holes on a card as a way to record the student’s score on the exam.
-Sacar buena puntuación means “to get a good score”.
+Example, sacar buena puntuación (“to get a good score”).

-soler to be accustomed to (doing something), to do often.
-The word is followed by a verb infinitive and the combination is translated as “often (action of the verb)”.
-Cognate with solace (“comfort” or “consolation”), with the root of insolent (“rude”, from Latin insolens, “unusual”).
-To do something repeatedly or frequently and you can do it comfortably.
-Note the stem change in many forms of this word, e.g., suelo, sueles, suele, solemos, soléis, suelen, of which suelo is not to be confused with suelo (“floor”).
+soler to do often, to be accustomed to (doing something).
+Cognate with solace (“comfort”, “consolation”), with the root of insolent (“rude”, from Latin insolens, “unusual”).
+If you do something repeatedly or frequently, you can do it comfortably or in solace.
+The word is followed by a verb infinitive and the combination is translated as “often (action of the verb)”; this way of translation is like that of volver (“to do again”).
+Note the stem change in many forms of this word, e.g., suelo (not to be confused with suelo, “floor”), sueles, suele, solemos, soléis, suelen.
 The rule is that when there’s a stress on any syllable other than the first, the conjugated form begins with so-, otherwise sue-, which is the stressed form of so.
+Examples, él suele levantarse tarde (“he usually gets up late”); yo solía ir a la iglesia (“I used to go to church”; solía is imperfect first-person singular).
 See also insólito (“unusual”).

 Appendix 1: Other basic Spanish words The following are basic Spanish words gathered from various sources not occurring in the first few thousand of the RAE (Royal Spanish Academy) frequency list.